 - 450Mbps – an ideal speed for multi-device homes with home workers and gamers

 - 950Mbps – excellent for 4K streaming, multiple home workers and competitive gamers

 You can choose the right package for your internet usage.
-Each plan comes with free installation, 30-day rolling contracts, unlimited usage, and the ability to upgrade or downgrade your plan at any time.
+Each plan comes with free installation, fixed-price or monthly rolling contracts, unlimited usage, and the ability to upgrade or downgrade your plan at any time.